Willie Mosconi: 526 high run

-Mosconi set the world record by running 526 consecutive balls without a miss during a straight pool exhibition in Springfield, Ohio on March 19–20, 1954.
+Mosconi set the world record by running 526 consecutive balls without a miss during a straight pool exhibition in Springfield, Ohio, on March 19–20, 1954.
 A handwritten and notarized affidavit with the signatures of more than 35 eyewitnesses exists as proof of this feat.
 The record has been surpassed, with 626 consecutive balls run by John Schmidt on May 27, 2019, recorded on a videotape.
-Critics have argued that Mosconi's record was made in competition while Schmidt simply set up break shots for himself, and that his video was never released.
-In similar fashion to Schmidt, on January 18, 2022 as part of the "Legends of Pocket Billiards" high run series, Jayson Shaw completed a 51-rack record-breaking run of 714, however, after review of the unedited video by a BCA committee of 5 people it was noted that on the 45th ball, Jayson Shaw inadvertently touched an object ball.
+Critics have argued that Mosconi's record was made in competition, while Schmidt simply set up break shots for himself, and that his video was never released.
+In similar fashion to Schmidt, on January 18, 2022, as part of the "Legends of Pocket Billiards" high run series, Jayson Shaw completed a 51-rack record-breaking run of 714; however, after review of the unedited video by a BCA committee of 5 people it was noted that on the 45th ball, Jayson Shaw inadvertently touched an object ball.
 The outing was certified as a run of 669.

-Mosconi's record was set on a 4 × 8 foot Brunswick table with 5 1/4 inch corner pockets at the East High Billiard Club.
-Schmidt's run was on a 4 1/2 by 9 foot table which is more difficult in the sense that longer shots are required but which is easier to play on in the sense that there is more room for the balls to spread, creating unfettered shots.
-Mosconi competed successfully on 4 1/2 × 9 and even 5 x 10 ft tables.
+Mosconi's record was set on a 4×8-foot Brunswick table with 5 1/4-inch corner pockets at the East High Billiard Club.
+Schmidt's run was on a 4 1/2×9-foot table, which is more difficult in the sense that longer shots are required, but which is easier to play on in the sense that there is more room for the balls to spread, creating unfettered shots.
+Mosconi competed successfully on 4 1/2×9-foot and even 5×10-foot tables.